404 Pages: Best Practices for Creating Custom Error Pages

 - Broken links.

-Why having a custom 404 page is important for your website?
+Why having this as a custom is important for your website?

 A good 404 page can benefit your website by: